cw1204772/AIC2018_iamai/Readme.md

 ## Tools

-Here is a visualization tool we create to cheer your eyes during the laborious running process.
+Here is a visualization tool we create to cheer your eyes during the tedious running process.

 ```
 python3 Utils/visualize.py [-h] [--w W] [--h H] [--fps FPS] [--length LENGTH]